We use cookies to enhance your browsing experience and analyze our traffic. By using our site, you consent to cookies. Privacy policy

 According to the World Economic Forum, women represented only 2.2% of all participants in the 1900 Olympics, also held in Paris.
 Over time, the number of female athletes has grown steadily.
 By the 1984 Olympics in Los Angeles, women represented 23% of participants.
 And in the London 2012 Olympics, 44% of the athletes were women.

-This gender parity is important because it has impacts beyond the playing field.
+This is important because it has impacts beyond the playing field.
 According to UN Women, athletics changes women’s lives by promoting leadership, teamwork, self-reliance and confidence.
 In fact, research indicates that 94% of women in the C-suite played sports, and executive women are more likely to have played sports and hire other female athletes.
 I know that soccer certainly changed my life, providing me with a wealth of skills and experiences that I carry with me today in the workplace.

 Like in the Olympics, the role of women in the workforce continues to grow.
 According to the Bureau of Labor Statistics, women make up approximately 47% of the U.S. civilian workforce.
 This is up from 30% in 1950.
 Additionally, women now account for more than half (50.7%) of the college-educated labor force in the U.S., according to a Pew Research Center analysis of government data.
 Women participate in a wide range of industries, but they often are underrepresented in certain sectors like technology and engineering, while overrepresented in fields like healthcare and education.